 Your product settings determine some of the events that trigger an account closing, such as an account having zero or negative balance for a specified period.
 Other events such as a stolen or lost card can result in a closed account.
 (See Lost, Stolen, or Damaged Cards.)

 Your product settings also determine which procedures must be followed when an account is closed, such as whether to send a check for the remaining balance or whether the cardholder must return the card before receiving a check.
-See Account Holder Refund for more information.
+See Account Holder Refunds for more information.

 This table shows some of the states that can represent a closed or unusable account and the type parameter in the Modify Status endpoint that moves the account to that status.
 See Modify Status Codes for all Modify Status types.
 Follow your business plan to decide when to use these Modify Status types.
 Also see Card cancelation in the Setting Up a Card Program guide.